scottwlai/react-axios/README.md

 # react-axios
-This is a small React app that makes an API request to my backend on AWS and displays the data.
+This is a small React app that makes an API request and displays the data.